mendersoftware/mender-docs/06.Artifact-creation/06.Standalone-deployment/docs.md

 ## Setting Mender up for standalone mode

-If you would like to run Mender in *standalone* mode, you must make sure that the Mender-update client does *not run as a daemon*.
-In most cases this will entail disabling or removing any `systemd` unit that starts the Mender-update client.
+If you would like to run Mender in *standalone* mode, you must make sure that the `mender-updated` service isn't running.
 If you want to check if Mender is running as a daemon, you can try the following command:
 ```bash
 pi@raspberrypi:~$ sudo systemctl status mender-updated
 ● mender-updated.service - Mender OTA update service